cube-network/docs/contents/consensus.md

 In here, let us just explain the other aspect of the consensus, **the staking and rewards mechanism**.

 ## Glossary
-- validator.
+- Validator.
 Responsible for packaging out blocks for on-chain transactions.
-- active validator.
+- Active validator.
 The current set of validators responsible for packing out blocks, with a maximum of 21.
-- epoch.
-Time interval in blocks, currently 1 epoch = 200 blocks on `Cube`.
+- Epoch.
+Time interval in blocks, currently 1 epoch = 200 blocks on Cube.
 At the end of each epoch, the blockchain interacts with the system contracts to update active validators.

 ## System contract